Ghost of Bellamy Bridge in Northwest Florida

 The legend of the bride's tragic death by fire has captured the interest and imaginations of people from all over the country.
 Thousands of paranormal enthusiasts, believers and non-believers of the ghost story, and curiosity seekers have visited the bridge in hopes of catching a glimpse of the ghostly bride.

 Mini-Documentary of the Ghost of Bellamy Bridge by Two Egg TV

-Bellamy Bridge Heritage Trail
+Bellamy Bridge Heritage Trail in Northwest Florida

 The trail is located near the town of Marianna, Florida on state road 162.
 It is a half-mile hike from the parking area to the bridge.
 In the daytime, you will see beautiful moss-covered trees, endangered plant species, and birds.
 Visit during the day to see the bridge and for photographs.
 But keep in mind, the best time to see Elizabeth's ghost is on a very dark night in the swamp, with all of its spooky sounds, eerie cool breezes, and big mosquitoes.

 Do you believe in ghosts?

 © 2018 Thelma Raker Coffone